RECOMMENDATIONS

 Replace the taboo surrounding population with a moral imperative to make it a front-and-center social topic

-Given our moral responsibility for global restitution, provide financial assistance to countries who seek it in order to help enact similar policies
+Provide financial assistance to countries who seek it in order to help enact similar policies

 EMPIRE